Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Proposed Model:

 \subsection{Triangular Grid Plane}

-We consider a set of $n$ autonomous mobile robots, denoted by $\RR = \{r_1, r_2, \ldots, r_n\}$ on a 2-dimensional triangular grid plane $\TT = \mathbf{Z}^2$ like Fig.\ref{tgrid}.
-The distance between two points $u$ and $v$ on $\TT$ is defined by the following equation.
+We consider a set of $n$ autonomous mobile robots denoted by $\RR = \{r_1, r_2, \ldots, r_n\}$ on a two-dimensional triangular grid plane $\TT = \ZZ^2$ (Figure \ref{tgrid}).
+The distance between two points $u$ and $v$ in $\TT$ is defined by the following equation: